Your guide to health and social services in Oregon and Southwest Washington.

-Novelist K-8 contains materials for K-8 grade levels and includes picture books, children's "chapter" books and young adult fiction titles.
-Users can also browse hundreds of theme-… more
+Novelist K-8 contains recommendations for materials for K-8 grade levels and includes picture books, children's "chapter" books and young adult fiction titles.
+Users can also browse… more

 Novelist will help you find a good book.
 The database provides readers’ advisory, read-alikes, and "What to Read Next?" information covering over 100,000 titles.
 Includes both fiction… more

 The Center for Responsive Politics tracks money in United States politics and the influence that money has on elections and public policy

 Administrative Rules are created by most agencies and some boards and commissions to implement and interpret their statutory authority

 This is the state's official almanac and fact book.
 It contains listings and functional descriptions of government agencies and educational institutions.